 Anyway, these nuts had some really blurry photos of what they claim is the Ark of the Covenant.
 They claim it’s buried directly under Gordon’s Calvary.
 They would have got better photos, but apparently the Israelis caught them before they could turn on the autofocus.

 But again, your average Christian doesn’t know the difference between historicity, science, or proper archeological provenance.
 Doesn’t care, either.
 You may recall the flap about the James Ossuary in 2002.
-People were so jazzed about the idea—here’s some evidence that supported the New Testament!—that they didn’t care it had been stolen by a treasure hunter, hidden by a relic collector, and wasn’t yet examined by specialists.
+People were so jazzed about the idea—here’s some evidence which supports the New Testament!—they didn’t care it had been stolen by a treasure hunter, hidden by a relic collector, and wasn’t yet examined by specialists.
 They didn’t refuse to hold off judgment until scholars could take a serious look at it.
 They figured if it supported the bible, it must be true.

 This is how Christians have been scammed throughout the centuries into buying slivers of Jesus’s cross, relics from Jesus’s followers, pottery fragments and rocks and sand and other “archeological” items from Israel, and so forth.
 The lack of spiritual discernment we see among Christians becomes ridiculously obvious when it comes to history.
 There, we’ll believe anything we’re told.
-Unless it came from the wrong denomination.
+Unless it came from the “wrong” church.

 Oh, and they sell belts outside the entrance.
 I didn’t tell this story when I originally posted this, but will now.

-The pilgrims’ joke was that everything was “two dollars.”
-That seemed to be the price most often quoted to us.
+The pilgrims’ joke was everything was “two dollars.”
+It seemed to be the price most often quoted to us.
 Photo postcards were $2.
 Bottled water was $2.
 Maps of Israel were $2.
 Other things, like film, cost more, but the two dollars would hook you in.

 “Belts!” the shopkeeper shouted, ’cause he knew you wouldn’t find them anywhere else.
 Not that you’d look for them.
 “Belts!
 Twenty dollars!”